ronver1/C-Programming-Projects/README.md

 These projects emphasize clean code, efficiency, and low-level understanding that directly support embedded systems, firmware, and systems programming.

+Files with the same name are from the same lab project, and may include many types of files.

 ## Technologies & Tools
 ### Languages
 - C (primary language)